jmwohl/Openframe-OF/README.md

 ### Usage

 The extension expects the file available at the artwork URL to be an openFrameworks executable compiled for the Raspberry Pi.
-For more info about developing openFrameworks projects for the Raspberry Pi, see they [great documentation on the openFrameworks site](http://openframeworks.cc/setup/raspberrypi/).
+For more info about developing openFrameworks projects for the Raspberry Pi, see the [great documentation on the openFrameworks site](http://openframeworks.cc/setup/raspberrypi/).

 Once you have a compiled openFrameworks executable, add an Artwork to your [openframe.io](http://openframe.io) account, selecting the 'Other' Artwork format and entering 'openframe-of' in the field.